Bekacru/better-call/README.md

 - **requireRequest**: if true, the endpoint will throw an error if the request doesn't have a request object.
 And even when you call the endpoint as a function, it will require a request to be passed in the context.

+- **use**: the use option accepts an array of endpoints and will be called before the endpoint is called.

 ### `EndpointFunction`